-- The Andromeda Galaxy M31 is located 0.89 Mpc from us and is approaching the Milky Way with a radial velocity of -100 km s-1.
+- 1. The Andromeda Galaxy M31 is approaching the Milky Way with a radial velocity of -119 km s-1 (relative to the center of our Galaxy).
 Suppose that this radial velocity represents the entire "peculiar" velocity (the velocity not due to the Hubble flow) of M31.
-How far away would a galaxy having the same peculiar velocity as M31 need to be so that if we used only that one galaxy to determine the Hubble constant, the error due to its peculiar velocity would cause an error of 5% in the derived value of Ho?
-Use the value of Ho found by the HST key project. - 2.
+How far away would a galaxy having the same peculiar velocity as M31 need to be so that if we used only that one galaxy to determine the Hubble constant, the error due to its peculiar velocity would cause an error of 3% in the derived value of H0?
+Use the value of H0 found by the HST key project.
+According to one of my slides, "being in the Hubble Flow" means having a redshift $z \ge 0.01$.
+Would a galaxy at that distance you found in this problem be in the "Hubble flow"?
+Why is it important to use objects that are "in the Hubble Flow" to measure cosmological parameters? - 2.
 Do the following CO problems: - 29.7 Max size and lifetime of a closed universe.Hint: An approach for doing part (b) is to use the parametric solutions to the Friedmann eqn, found on [CO pg.
 1156]. - 29.9 Show that all universes are flat at small t. - 29.12 Derive the acceleration equation.

-Hint: you will need to use eqns: [29.10] and [29.50]. - 29.21 Dipole anisotropy in CMB.Hint: There is a sneaky 180° difference between the zero points for the directions used in eqns [4.32] and [29.61].
+Hint: you will need to use eqns: [29.10] and [29.50].